-A great place to explore if you love both geological features, fossils and wildlife as the reserve is an SSSI for it's important geological features and the sheltered, sunny position makes it an ideal location for grassland butterflies and scrub-loving birds.
+This SSSI has both important geological features and a sheltered, sunny position making it an ideal location for grassland butterflies and scrub-loving birds.

 Know before you go

 Parking informationParking is available in a layby on The Stenders road, found on the left as you head out of Mitcheldean

 Entry to the reserve is up steep steps, and the ground in the quarry is rather uneven due to logs and boulders, so care is needed when walking